TyyW0421/TyyW0421/README.md

-- 👋 Hi, I’m @TianyunWang0421
+- 👋 Hi, I’m Tianyun Wang!
-- 👀 I’m interested in ...
+- 👀 I’m interested in HCI!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interactive products!
-- 📫 How to reach me ...
+- 📫 txw438@miami.edu
+- 😊 @tianyunwang_

 <!---
 TianyunWang0421/TianyunWang0421 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.